v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 ## Learning Objectives for Challenge-00
 + Understand the learner goals of the MC4H OpenHack
 + Understand the prerequisites for the MC4H OpenHack
-+ Check environment to make sure all prerequisites are met
++ Check environment to make sure that all prerequisites are met

 ## What are the general learner goals of the MC4H OpenHack?
 In general, we want learners to walk away from this hack with a sense of confidence in deploying, configuring, and implementing Microsoft health data solutions.